sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/debug.md

 The `logging` exporter acts as a regular exporter (like the Prometheus exporter, for example) and outputs all metrics going through the pipeline.
 Details about the metric name, its labels and value is displayed in **logs/otel.log**.
 This allows you to verify that the accuracy of the collected metrics before being sent to the receiving framework, and that the configured processors did not alter the data.

-Do not leave the `logging` exporter enabled for too long as it's verbose and may affect the overall performance of *Collector* while filling up your file system.
+Do not leave the `logging` exporter enabled for too long as its output is verbose and may affect the overall performance of *Collector* while filling up your file system.

 If you are monitoring a large number of systems with one *Collector*, you may get overwhelmed by the quantity of data in the logs.
-Do not hesitate to configure `filter` processor to keep only certains metrics in the output as in the example below:
+Do not hesitate to configure the `filter` processor to keep only certain metrics in the output as in the example below:

 ```yaml
 processors: